yoanastamenova/Video_games_API/README.md

 ## CREATING CRUD FUNCTIONS INSIDE CONTROLLERS

+29. import the model we created for this entitiy ex. import Game from "./game.model.js"

-29. Inside our controller create the function we want an example:
+30. Inside our controller create the function we want

+an example for Create function in Game:

 ```
 export const createGame = (req, res) => {